emmanuelfonseca/PSRpy/docs/usage/parfiles.md

 {'value': None, 'flag': None, 'error': None}
 ```

-Nearly all fit parameters -- ones subject to least-squares fitting -- are listed in parfiles in "NAME VALUE FLAG ERROR" format; the `Parfile` object organizes these data into dictionaries to make subsequent access and manipulation Pythonic.
+Nearly all fit parameters -- ones subject to least-squares fitting -- are listed in parfiles in "NAME VALUE FLAG ERROR" format; the `Parfile` object organizes these data for all parameters -- whether they are fit or configuration parameters -- into dictionaries to make subsequent access and manipulation Pythonic.

 ## Reading Models from a File
 The `Parfile` object also contains several methods for I/O and editing of timing solutions in ASCII format.
 To read a parfile and overload all relevant attributes in the above `Parfile` object, use the `read()` method: